I’m The Personal Representative. What Do I Have To Do?

 No matter what your needs, we are here for you.
 Our goal is to take some of the burdens off of your shoulders so you can focus on the grieving process and honoring the life of your loved one.

 If a loved one passed away without an estate plan, you would have to petition to be named as personal representative.
-Our lawyers can assist you with this process.
+Our lawyers are well-versed in this and can assist you with the process.

 What If Disputes Arise?

 This can be common during probate — especially if someone passes away without a will.
 While he or she may have made verbal promises to various family members, unless they are in writing, they are difficult to prove.
 Even if there is a will, family members can contest its validity.

 Probate administration can be a simple process, or it can prove to be more complicated.
 At our firm, our goal is to help you complete the process in the most efficient manner possible.
 Our lawyers are extremely familiar with the process and know the steps to take to administer an estate effectively.
 For more information about our services, call 406-541-2550 or contact our firm online.
 Our office is in Missoula, and we handle estate administration throughout western Montana.